-The Acting Mayor to welcome Councillors and staff and declare the meeting open at [time].
+The Acting Mayor welcomed Councillors and staff and declared the meeting open at 2:01pm.

 1.1 Acknowledgement of Country

 The Glamorgan Spring Bay Council acknowledges the Traditional Owners of our region and recognises their continuing connection to land, waters and culture.
 We pay our respects to their Elders past, present and emerging.